Waitlist available for online sessions

 Book a session

-At this time, my practice is fully booked and I am unable to accept new clients.
+At this time, the practice is fully booked.

 A waitlist is available for online sessions.
 Please e-mail me to be added to that waitlist.